-topography The the island of necessitates varying mitigation measures.
+topography island The of the necessitates varying mitigation measures.
 The islands capital - Kingstown - has the highest concentration of economic activity.
 The Administrative complex, which is the administrative capital, was constructed on reclaimed land.
 The Cruise ship berth, the Port Authority, the E. T. Joshua Airport and the island is main police station are all in the vulnerable location.
 Many of the hotels are located on the sea front.
 More than sixty percent of the population lives on the coast.